Coherent modeling of longitudinal causal effects on binary outcomes: Introduction

 \section{Introduction}

-In biomedical studies researchers are often interested in inferring causal effects of time-dependent exposures from longitudinal studies.
+In biomedical studies researchers are often interested in inferring causal effects from longitudinal studies with time-dependent exposures.
 For example, suppose one is interested in estimating the (joint) effect of maternal stress on childhood illness from longitudinal observational data.
-The relationships among observed variables may be represented by the causal directed acyclic graph \citep[DAG,][]{pearl2009causality} in Figure \ref{fig:basic}, in which $A_0$ and $A_1$ denote maternal stress levels at baseline and the first follow-up, respectively, $L_1$ is the intermediate covariate encoding whether or not the child is ill at the first follow-up, and $Y$ is the outcome of interest encoding whether or not the child is ill at the second follow-up.
-The node $U$ denotes unmeasured variables such as the child's underlying immune status that is a common cause of $L_1$ and $Y$.
-There may also be covariates $L_0$ measured at baseline, in which case one can add $L_0$ and a directed edge from $L_0$ to every other variable to Figure \ref{fig:basic}.
+The relationships among observed variables may be represented by the causal directed acyclic graph \citep[DAG,][]{pearl2009causality} in Figure \ref{fig:basic}(a), in which $A_0$ and $A_1$ denote maternal stress levels at baseline and the first follow-up, respectively, $L_1$ is the intermediate covariate encoding whether or not the child is ill at the first follow-up, and $Y$ is the outcome of interest encoding whether or not the child is ill at the second follow-up.
+The node $U$ denotes unmeasured variables such as the child's underlying immune status.
+There may also be covariates $L_0$ measured at baseline, in which case one can add $L_0$ and a directed edge from $L_0$ to every other node in Figure \ref{fig:basic}(a).

-As discussed below, the causal graph in Figure \ref{fig:basic} implies that, even though $U$ is unmeasured, the joint causal effect of $A_0$ and $A_1$ on $Y$ is identified from the observed data.
-However, conventional regression adjustment methods cannot be used to estimate the joint effect of $A_0$ and $A_1$, regardless of whether or not one adjusts for the time-dependent confounder $L_1$ in the regression, as 1) $L_1$ mediates the effect of $A_0$ on $Y$; 2) $L_1$ is a confounder for the effect of $A_1$ on $Y$; 3) $L_1$ is a collider \citep{pearl2009causality} on the path $A_0 \rightarrow L_1 \leftarrow U \rightarrow Y$ \citep{robins1986new}.
-This problem can be overcome with the structural nested mean models (SNMMs) \citep{robins1994correcting}, which model the contrasts of potential outcomes $Y(a_0,a_1)$ rather than the observed outcome $Y$.
-In the simplest case where there is only one follow-up so that the observed data consist of $L_0, A_0$ and $Y$, the SNMM is known as the structural mean model (SMM) and takes the following form:
+As pointed out by \cite{robins1986new}, conventional regression adjustment methods cannot be used to estimate the joint effect of $A_0$ and $A_1$, regardless of whether or not one adjusts for the time-dependent confounder $L_1$ in the regression.
+Instead, \cite{robins1986new} proposed the so-called g-formula